Blendify/blender-manual/blender_docs/manual/interface/window_system/headers.rst

 .. note::

-   In the 3D window, there are up to two more of these little plus signs (to the top left and right of the window).
+   In the 3D View, there are up to two more of these little plus signs (to the top left and right of the window).
 Those will open panels with several tools, not a second header.